Bridging the Gap Between Target Networks and Functional Regularization: Functional Regularization as an Alternative to Target Networks

-\paragraph{Mitigating divergences.} One approach to stabilize learning involves estimating the regression targets with a \textit{Target Network} (TN) $Q_{\thickbar{\vtheta}}$, a copy of $Q_\vtheta$ where $\thickbar{\vtheta}$ is periodically updated only after a certain number of iterations~\citep{mnih2013playing}.
-This causes regression targets to no longer directly depend on the most recent estimate of $\vtheta$.
-With this, the Mean Squared Projected Bellman Error (we will refer to this loss as simply the Squared Bellman Error as we only use functional approximation) loss for a given state transition is:
+In this subsection, we will look more closely at the effects TNs have on the optimization.
+We place ourselves in the classical Linear Function Approximation (LFA) setting~\citep{sutton2018reinforcement} in order to be able to make theoretical contributions.

-A common strategy to stabilize learning is to update the target parameters only after a fixed number of training iterations i.e., periodic update \citep{mnih2013playing} (\textbf{TN DQN}). with $\tau \in (0,1)$. \textbf{Double DQN} decouples the action selection from the action evaluation by using different network to do both and to provide a target during training and counter the maximum bias.
-It has been shown an effective way to stabilize DQN and prevent (soft-)divergence~\citep{van2016deep}. \textbf{Rainbow DQN}~\citep{hessel2018rainbow} is a combination of recent advancements in DQL methods, including multi-step return~\citep{munos2016safe} estimation, which is known to prevent soft-divergence~\citep{van2018deep}, and distributional DQN~\citep{bellemare2017distributional} which constraints the $Q$-values between -10 and 10.
-Thus for some games, Rainbow cannot diverge.
+\textit{Target Networks}~\citep{mnih2013playing} are a popular approach to stabilize Temporal Difference learning.
+A periodically updated copy, $Q_{\bar{w}}$, of $Q_w$ is used to estimate the next state value.
+This causes the regression targets to no longer directly depend on the most recent estimate of $w$.
+With this, the Mean Squared Bellman Error for a given state transition is